Kimberle was Binibini No. 4 in the Binibining Pilipinas 2016 pageant. She finished as one of the Top 15 semifinalists.

 “My Dad is from Barlig, Mt.
 Province.
 My mom traces her ancestry to Benguet and Barlig.
 I have a heritage that’s definitely Cordilleran.
 A child of the mountains, if you will.”

-“Binibining Pilipinas made me realize I can be strong – I went there alone; I didn’t have my mom with me.
-When you’re there, you need a firing heart.
-When you’re there, you will learn patience and independence.
-When you’re there, you need to toughen up, fortify your faith.
-And people will always have something to say about you, so be prepared to handle the beating.”
+“Binibining Pilipinas made me realize that I can be strong.
+I went there alone.
+I didn’t have my mom with me.
+You need a firing heart when you're there.
+You will learn to toughen up, and people will always have something to say about you, so be prepared to handle the beating."

 “Pageants are a tough thing, too.
 Behind all the make-up and pumps is the opposite of comfort and fab.
-You’d wait long hours, wear heels all day, squeeze in skin-tight outfits, put make-up on (I’m the tomboy, rugged type – I know it’s ironic), do your gym routine, eat less, etc. So, yeah, it’s not all glitz and glamor.”
+You’d wait long hours, wear heels all day, squeeze in skin-tight outfits, put make-up on (I’m the tomboy, rugged type – I know it’s ironic), do your gym routine, eat less, etc. All those can get exhausting at some point.
+It’s not really all glitz and glamor.”

 “Pageants are not really the ultimate thing for me.
 There’s a chance, probably, but not in the nearest future.
 For now, I want to focus on helping my family.
 I’ve always wanted to put up my own business, like a restaurant, and I think I want to direct all my energy into making that happen.”

 When was the saddest moment in your life?

 “When my dad passed away three years ago.
 It felt like everything froze and everything just stood still.
 That was our darkest moment as a family.
 I guess it was because the death was sudden and it was too much for us to take.
 When something like that happens, you realize how fragile life is, and you start appreciating the people around you more.
 Because you’ll never know who’s going to be called home so soon.”

 What makes you happy?

 What are some of the random things about you?